zwj1archer/CPB/README.md

- CPB is an algorithm for robust object detection dynamic scenes proposed by Mr.ZHOU Wen-jun, it is one improved method based on our previous work CP3(proposed by Dr. LIANG Dong).
+ CPB is an algorithm for robust object detection in dynamic scenes proposed by Mr.ZHOU Wen-jun, it is one improved method based on our previous work CP3(proposed by Dr. LIANG Dong).

 The code was realized by Mr.ZHOU Wen-jun(zhouwenjun@hce.ist.hokudai.ac.jp) in Human-centric Engineering Laboratory, Graduate School of Information Science and Technology, Hokkaido University, Japan.